CentriaUniversityOfAppliedSciences/DigiBioGasHub/README.md

 # Contribution Guidelines
 ## Missing a feature or found a bug?
 Please submit it as an issue to this repository with as much explanation about the bug or feature as possible.
+In case of a security

 ## License: MIT
-See LICENSE.md for more information.
+See LICENSE for more information.